French traditional jewellery - baptism

 Old baby cups or beakers were always made of solid silver, because the malleability of silver permitted a very fine and light result, therefore easy for the baby to hold.
 A baby cup in brass would be heavier and likely to turn green, while wood, glass or china would be broken within a few days.
 The numerous dents one sees on antique cups show clearly how many times they fell to the ground.

-Tulip shaped silver cups, with a shape similar to the 19th century loving cups illustrated on the mariage page of this site, but a bit shorter, are often found with 18th century hallmarks.
-These are also mariage cups, as they would have been far too expensive to be given to children in the 18th century and they rarely have many dents.
+Tulip shaped silver cups, with a shape similar to the 19th century loving cups illustrated on the marriage page of this site, but a bit shorter, are often found with 18th century hallmarks.
+These are also marriage cups, as they would have been far too expensive to be given to children in the 18th century and they rarely have many dents.

 Baby cups, generally in silver plate, are still sold today in France to maintain the tradition.
 Don´t buy them to offer as a baby gift!
 Too heavy and not designed to be held easily by a baby´s hand, they are doomed to blacken in a cupboard.
 Far better to offer a dozen bibs to the new parents, they'll never have enough!